 Unplug your keyboard – don’t want to break it while cleaning it!

-Turn the keyboard upset down and give it a good shake to get some of the debris loose.
+Turn the keyboard upside down and give it a good shake to get some of the debris loose.

 Using a keycap puller, start removing keycaps.